Introduction

 Some further criteria apply:

-• To declare that the activities proposed under the submitted ESA Phi-Lab project are not being funded through other means (e.g. ESA Business Incubation, ESA Business Applications, European Commission etc).
+- To declare that the work proposed under the submitted ESA Phi-Lab project is not being funded through other means (e.g. ESA R&D activities, ESA Business Incubation, ESA Business Applications, European Commission etc).

 How to apply